OneMadGypsy/upy-motion/README.md

 # upy-motion

 A simple MPU6050 driver written in micropython.
 This driver should be compatible with any micropython device.
-This driver does not support quaternion, but it does have a Kalman filter built into the `angles` property.
-It is recommended that you ignore the first 20 (or so) results from the `angle` propertty to give the Kalman filter enough data to stabilize.
+This driver does not support quaternion, but it does have a Kalman filter built in.
+The Kalman filter is automatically applied to the angle property, but (through a constructor argument) it can be applied to the raw accelerometer and gyroscope data, as well.

 ### Community: